murat-taskaynatan/Blockdag-Node-Manager/INSTALL_README.md

 3. Install dependencies from `requirements.txt` (falls back to `flask`, `requests`, `waitress` if missing).
 4. Write `/etc/blockdag-node-manager/node-manager.env` with overridable environment variables.
 5. Register and start the `blockdag-node-manager.service` systemd unit.
+6. Ensure `fio` is installed for the Overclock verification benchmark (apt/dnf systems).

 If a previous `blockdag-node-manager.service` exists, the installer stops, disables, and removes it before reinstalling.
 Running the script outside a repo clone automatically pulls the latest sources from GitHub.